suncoast-devs/handbook/meta/legacy/curriculum/final-project/03-start-the-project/homework.md

+---
-# Take the next step!
+title: Take the next step!
+---

 With the wire frames, html and css created, next up and will be to continue on breathing life into our projects.
 After the CSS, HTML, and wire frames, we need to start thinking about breathing life into our apps.
 Take today to start creating your front end, ERD and API definitions.